lukso-network/docs/docs/standards/rpc-api.md

 It requests that the user provides an Ethereum address that should sign the transaction as well as the data (encoded bytes) that are to be executed.

 Returns
-`string[]` - on a successful call the method returns a signature, a string representing hex encoded bytes or 4001 - if the user rejects the requets
+`string` - on a successful call the method returns a signature, a string representing hex encoded bytes or an error with code 4001 - if the user rejects the requets

 ### personal_sign